neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 - You may not permit yourself to see any part of another student's program.
 - You may not publicly post your homework project code or answers in a chat or discussion where another student can see or copy it.
 - You may not describe a solution (or receive a description) in such detail that your work is virtually identical to another student's.
-- You may consult online resources as part of your course work, but you may not copy code or answers from online sources, books, etc. **If you get an idea of how to solve a problem from an online source or another person, include a short citation.** You are not required to cite course materials (including Piazza) or help from a TA (although we are always happy to hear when a TA was helpful).
+- You may consult online resources as part of your course work, but you may not copy code or answers from online sources, books, etc. **If you get an idea of how to solve a problem from an online source or another person, include a citation.** You are not required to cite course materials or help from a TA (although we are always happy to hear when a TA was helpful).
-- AI tools such as ChatGPT should be treated like another person.
-Asking it to generate code or text for you is equivalent to asking another person to generate code or text for you.
-The same policies that apply to collaborating with people will also apply to collaborating with AI.
-You may consult it about Python syntax, our provided code, or general approaches.
-You may not ask it to generate assignment solutions.
-Cite it if it is helpful.

 The university's [academic integrity policy](https://osccr.sites.northeastern.edu/academic-integrity-policy/) discusses actions regarded as violations and consequences for students, which are severe.

 If you have a question about what is considered a violation of this policy, please ask an instructor.

 If you feel that cheating is your only option, please ask for help.

+### The AI Policy

+AI coding assistants like Cursor and Windsurf are not allowed for this course.
+We believe that using an AI assistant is an important skill that should be covered _after_ the basics (which is why there is a different policy in CS 3100).
+Using AI assistants before covering the basics would be like using a calculator before a course on arithmetic -- it would undermine your ability to review and understand code.

+AI large language models like ChatGPT and Claude are not allowed for assignment-related use.
+For example, you may not copy and paste (or otherwise enter) any part of the assignment instructions into the AI, and you may not take assignment solutions from it.
+You also may not paraphrase the assignment instructions to an AI, "only look" at an AI-generated solution before writing your own, or otherwise undermine your learning using AI.
+Things that violate the spirit of the policy (loopholes that are not explicitly mentioned) are also not allowed.
+If you have a question about whether something is allowed, we encourage you to ask an instructor, and you will not be penalized for asking.
+You may use AI language models for non-assignment-related things.

+The exception is the AI overview that appears when using a search engine like Google.
+You may use a search engine to look up documentation, errors, concepts, etc. when doing assignments.
+You may read that AI overview.